 - demonstrate the teams readiness to deploy

-- deploy trained dogs to watercraft checkpoints in Alberta and Montana to continue assessments in real deployment scenarios
+- deploy trained dogs to watercraft inspection stations in Alberta and Montana to continue assessments in real deployment scenarios

 - synthesize training and deployment outcomes in consideration of large-scale deployment

-During this pilot, the non-profit organization Working Dogs for Conservation was contracted to train their working dogs to detect mussels on watercrafts.
-The trained teams spent 13 days on either side of the border at inspection stations.
+During the pilot study, the non-profit organization Working Dogs for Conservation was contracted to train their dogs to detect mussels on watercrafts.
+The teams spent 13 days on either side of the border working at inspection stations.
 At the end of the pilot study, a controlled trial was conducted to compare the performance of dogs and trained human inspectors.
 While humans working alone missed up to 25% of watercraft harbouring mussels, dogs correctly identified 100% of the mussel-fouled watercraft.

 Canine deployment in Alberta

-Due to the success of this pilot and the comparison trial, Alberta contracted Working Dogs for Conservation to help create its own Conservation K-9 program in 2015 to incorporate as a permanent aspect of the inspections element in the Aquatic Invasive Species program.
+In 2015, following the success of the pilot study, the Alberta Government contracted Working Dogs for Conservation to help create the Conservation K-9 program, thereby incorporating the dogs as a permanent part of the watercraft inspections element in the Aquatic Invasive Species program.

-Following successful certification, the three teams have been deployed province-wide and will focus their attention on dog supported watercraft inspections at the highest risk border stations in the province.
+The teams are now deployed province-wide and focus their attention on dog supported watercraft inspections at the highest risk border stations in the province.

 - Alberta's Conservation K-9 team and partners commended for efforts in keeping waters free of foreign mussels (April 6, 2016)